satran/satran.github.io/_posts/2014-05-11-my-thoughs-on-go.md

 - error handling (yes I do like the error handling.
 I just can't count the numerous time I have seen `raise` being called in Python code without any custom exception, or even built-in exceptions.
 It is better to handle exceptions right where the call is made.)
 - interface declaration - no explicit declaration that my custom type is an interface, define the methods and it satisfies the interface.
-- channels (I'm not talking too much about concurrency and channels as many have done enough justice about them.)
+- channels (I am not talking too much about concurrency and channels as many have done enough justice about them.)
 - slices
 - `select`ing channels and types
 - multiple return values